Immigration Status Questions

 Travel and Visa Questions

-Will the five-month rule apply to my visa if I go back home and stay away from Yale until the Fall semester?
+Will the five-month rule apply to my visa if I go back home and stay away from Benedictine until the Fall semester?

 If you are maintaining full-time status until the end of the Spring Semester, then you are entitled to your annual summer vacation.
 According to the immigration regulations, an F-1 or J-1 student is in status during the annual (or summer) vacation if the student is eligible and intends to register for the next term.
 If you maintain your immigration status, the 5-month rule does not come into effect.
 Remember that when classes resume in person, you must return to campus to maintain your immigration status.